jacobjohnsson/simulated-annealing/docs/README.md

     . . .
 Q . . . .
     . . . . . .
 Q .

-This is not a solution becase two pairs of queens attack eachother.
+This is not a solution because two pairs of queens attack each other.

-We only need to provide a **cooling schedule**, a way of **generating neighbours** and a **fitness evaluation function** in order to solve this program using simulated annealing.
+We only need to provide a **cooling schedule**, a way of **generating neighbors** and a **fitness evaluation function** in order to solve this program using simulated annealing.
 But before we define those things, we start with the
 encoding:

 A board of size 4 is represented with an array of numbers: [0, 1, 2, 3].
 board[i] encodes at which row the queens in column i is located.
-For example the board
+For example, the board

       --------
     3|- - - Q |